The Sigma’s art series lenses have always been regarded as pretty high.

 But size doesn’t always matter.
 In this case, though, the Sigma has more than just weight working in its favor.

 The Sigma is definitely better built among the two with a lot of metal used in its construction.
 They call it Thermally Stable Composite (or TSC).
-Compared to it the Nikkor do feel a bit plasticky.
+Compared to it the Nikkor it feels a bit plasticky.
 But then each has its own benefits.

 Thus, while the Sigma does tend to be a bit intimidating for pursuits like street photography and candid shooting, the Nikkor is lighter and easier to use for a longer duration.